AThomasAchee/CloudSecurityProject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly reliable, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly reliable, in addition to restricting access to the network.
-- Load balancers protect the accessibility of the DVWA instance by limiting the traffic that can go to any one server at a time.
-The jump box allows access into the web servers that are running the application from a separate security zone to manage the devices that the servers are running from.
+- Load balancers protect the accessibility of the DVWA instance by limiting the traffic that can go to any one server at a time. - - The jump box allows access into the web servers that are running the application from a separate security zone to manage the devices that the servers are running from.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the applications and system logs.
 - Filebeat records logs from specified locations on the server.
 - Metricbeat records the metrics of the operating system that the servers run on to be monitored over time.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|